GuanSuns/LLMs-World-Models-for-Planning/README.md

-# Leveraging Pre-trained Large Language Models to Construct and Utilize World Models for Model-based Task Planning
+# (NeurIPS 2023) Leveraging Pre-trained Large Language Models to Construct and Utilize World Models for Model-based Task Planning

 Python implementation of the paper: [Leveraging Pre-trained Large Language Models to Construct and Utilize World Models for Model-based Task Planning](https://guansuns.github.io/pages/llm-dm).

+**Update**: The paper has been accepted to NeurIPS 2023.

 **Note**: The code has been refactored for better readability.
 If you encounter any problem, feel free to email lguan9@asu.edu.